 On the one hand, if you have an auditor knock at your door and ask for specific documents, you should have them easily accessible and, of course, accurate.
 On the other hand, if an employee is not abiding by company policies, you will be in a much better spot to handle the situation if you have documented proof that they acknowledged the policies in the first place.
 No signature?
 It could be argued that they were unaware.
 Don’t put yourself or your employee in an awkward situation.
 Keep your documentation organized, signed, and stored securely.

 This is another situation in which a digital solution could help.
-With a solution like Efficient Onboarding, for example, you can manage all of the needed forms and policy acknowledgments in one, simple platform.
+With a solution like Efficient Onboarding, for example, you can manage all of the needed forms and policy acknowledgments in one simple platform.
 Efficient Onboarding allows employees to complete their paperwork anytime, anywhere, and from any device.

 #5 Talking but Not Listening

 There’s a lot of information you would like to share with your new employees, as you should.
-But don’t make the mistake of only talking at your new employees and not opening up the conversation for their questions and feedback.
+But don’t make the mistake of only talking to your new employees and not opening up the conversation for their questions and feedback.
 People want to feel heard at every step of their working relationship with you, so start the relationship on the right foot.

 Ask your new employee(s) about any concerns they have, what they would like to learn to grow their career, what motivates them, and how they receive feedback the best.
 This conversation will tell you a lot about your new employee.